shikikan-neko08/kaga-rice/README.md

  * [betterlockscreen](https://github.com/pavanjadhaw/betterlockscreen)
  * nitrogen

- Some of this packages might be available on your distro's repository, please refer to your distro manual.
+ Some of this packages might be available on your distro's repository, please refer to your distro package manager.
- If you are using Arch Linux Based Distro (Alter Linux, Manjaro, EndeavourOS, etc...), You could use AUR For These Packages.
+ If you are using Arch Linux Based Distro (Alter Linux, Manjaro, EndeavourOS, etc...), You can use AUR For Those Packages.

 # Installation